sockstabby/farmboyweb/README.md

 Note: This depends on the router repo to be started as it calls into it to get a list of running tasks.
 See the router readme for more info.

 This typically runs in a cluster with a task router and this directly depends on it as it calls a genserver to get a list of running tasks.
+If the farmboy, aka task router, is not running you will see an error in the console.

 In debug mode items in the cluster are discovered using a UDP gossip protocol.
 In production mode the cluster items are discovered using a headless service in Kubernetes.